IdentityPython/pysaml2/doc/howto/config.rst

 in synch regarding the computer clock, then here you can state how big a difference you are prepared to accept.

+The difference is in both directions: meaning that you accept messages generated between now - 'accepted_time_diff' and now + 'accepted_time_diff'.

 .. note:: This will indiscriminately effect all time comparisons.
     Hence your server my accept a statement that in fact is to old.